axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3470

-A new [`text` column](../../sql/examples/select-text-value.md) is available in the `SELECT` expression and the `WHERE` clause, so that string annotations are displayed in the result set along with numeric values.
-The `text` column can be selected in a simple query or in a `JOIN` query.
+A new [`text` column](../../sql/examples/select-text-value.md) is available in the `SELECT` expression and the `WHERE` clause to display string annotations in the result set along with numeric values.
+Select the `text` column in a simple or `JOIN` query.

 ```sql
 SELECT entity, datetime, value, text